 Ruto calls first meeting of elected Kenya Kwanza leaders

-President-elect William Samoei Ruto and his Deputy Rigathi Gachagua will tomorrow, Wednesday, August 17, 2022, meet leaders elected under the Kenya Kwanza coalition.
+President-elect William Ruto and deputy president-elect Rigathi Gachagua are this morning (Wednesday) meeting leaders elected under the Kenya Kwanza Alliance in the just concluded General Election.

 Dr Ruto will meet governors and their deputies, senators, Members of the National Assembly and Woman Representatives.